by Paul Spears, James Houston, Bruce Hindmarsh, Christopher Mitchell & Dave Horner

-In this CCCA "Cultural Conversation," Paul Spears, James Houston, Bruce Hindmarsh, Chris Mitchell and Dave Horner discuss the importance of C.S.
-Lewis and the Inklings in the intellectual history of Christianity in the 20th century:
+In this CCCA "Cultural Conversation," Paul Spears, James Houston, Bruce Hindmarsh, Christopher Mitchell and Dave Horner discuss the importance of C.S.
+Lewis and the Inklings in the intellectual history of Christianity in the 20th century.

 Bruce Hindmarsh took his DPhil degree at Oxford University in 1993.
 From 1995 to 1997, he was also a research fellow at Christ Church, Oxford.
 He has since published and spoken widely to international audiences on the history of early British evangelicalism.
 His articles have appeared in respected academic journals such as Church History and the Journal of Ecclesiastical History, and he is the author of two major books of his own: John Newton and the English Evangelical Tradition and The Evangelical Conversion Narrative.
 Bruce Hindmarsh has received numerous teaching awards, research grants, and fellowships.
 In recent years, he has been a Mayers Research Fellow at the Huntington Library and a holder of the Henry Luce III Theological Fellowship, and he is presently engaged in a research project on early evangelical spirituality.